 The most important question to ask a gastroenterologist is, “What is your adenoma detection rate (ADR)?”
 Adenomas are precancerous polyps that a GI specialist will identify and remove during a colonoscopy.
 ADR is the proportion of individuals undergoing a colonoscopy who have one or more adenomas, or colon polyps, detected.

 A gastroenterologist’s Adenoma Detection Rate will differ between men and women – at least 25 percent for male patients and 15 percent for female patients.
 The purpose of scheduling a colonoscopy is to prevent colon cancer, so always pick a physician with a high adenoma detection rate.
 Meaning, the doctor is locating and removing precancerous colon polyps from a higher percentage of patients.

 You may feel like you are being too bold in asking for numbers and percentages from your gastroenterologist, but asking about a doctor’s Adenoma Detection Rate is extremely common and necessary.
 Adenoma Detection Rate is a quality measure that distinguishes the best gastroenterologists in the profession.
 The physician should be proud to share their ADR.

-You should also ask the gastroenterologist about average withdrawal time.
-The withdrawal time refers to the amount of time that it takes for the gastroenterologist to remove the colonoscope after reaching the beginning of the colon (the cecum).
-High adenoma detection rates are typically associated with a longer withdrawal time, which is at least six minutes.
+Additionally, potential patients should inquire about average withdrawal time.
+The withdrawal time refers to the amount of time that it takes for a gastroenterologist to remove the colonoscope after reaching the beginning of the colon called the cecum.
+High Adenoma Detection Rates are usually associated with a longer withdrawal time, which is at least six minutes.